Biden aims to vaccinate 70% of American adults by July 4

 Individual states have made similar shifts internally to account for changing demand.
 Last week, Washington state changed the way it allocates coronavirus vaccine to its counties.
 Previously the state doled out supplies to counties proportionate to their populations.
 But now amounts will be based on requests from health care providers.

-Associated Press writer Melinda Deslatte in Baton Rouge, Louisiana, contributed to this report.
+AP Writer Melinda Deslatte in Baton Rouge, Louisiana contributed to this report.